menghao93/ImPatho/README.md

 You can report bugs and feedback at :- `anil_roy@daiict.ac.in`
 To know more, visit our website :- `http://intranet.daiict.ac.in/~anil_roy/impatho/`
 You can also find our extended paper(and abstract) at :- [`ImPatho Website!`](http://intranet.daiict.ac.in/~anil_roy/impatho/files/impatho.pdf)
-We have in process of applying for patent of this technology.
+We are in process of applying for patent of this technology.
+Also, we are working on developing the mobile version of ImPatho.

 **Copyright (C)-2013**